Exclusive: Quibi Taps Mellody Hobson, Roger Lynch for Board of Directors

 In a statement, Katzenberg called the executives “innovative thinkers” from the tech and entertainment industries who understand that people are consuming video in new ways: “They understand how both worlds can come together to reimagine how we tell original stories and create the next era of entertainment.”

 As Sheila Marikar wrote in the February 2019 issue of Fortune magazine, Quibi raised $1 billion from investors in a bid to build a high-quality, original, short-form video platform for mobile devices—a Netflix of sorts that’s native to the handheld format and backed by Hollywood’s major movie studios.
-(Imagine episodic series from directors such as Guillermo del Toro, Antoine Fuqua, and Sam Raimi—all of which are actively working on material for Quibi—that are two to four hours in total length but delivered in chapters or segments no more than 10 minutes long.)
+(Imagine episodic series from directors such as Guillermo del Toro, Seith Mann, Antoine Fuqua, Catherine Hardwicke, and Sam Raimi—all of which are actively working on material for Quibi—that are two to four hours in total length but delivered in chapters or segments no more than 10 minutes long.)

 “Quibi” is a portmanteau of “quick bites.”